accurateproject/accurate/docs/tut_freeswitch_csv.rst

 For every call FreeSWITCH_ will generate CDR records within the *Master.csv* file.
 In order to avoid double-processing we will use the rotate mechanism built in FreeSWITCH_.
-Once rotated, we will move the resulted files inside the path considered by **CGRateS** *CDRC* component as inbound.
+Once rotated, we will move the resulted files inside the path considered by **AccuRate** *CDRC* component as inbound.

 These steps are automated in a script provided in the */usr/share/cgrates/scripts* location: